acnash/RDrugTrajectory/README.md

 Please raise an issue for bug fixes or suggested features/improvements. **Please note:** the code is only maintained by myself (Anthony Nash).
 Unfortunately, issues won't be resolved overnight!
 I have students to supervise, fellowships and papers to write and my own research to be getting on with.
 Please be patient.

 ## Credits
-**Dr Anthony Nash PhD**, University of Oxford, Nuffield Department of Clinical Neurosciences - Design, development, test, research, supervisor.
+**Dr Anthony Nash PhD**, University of Oxford, Nuffield Department of Clinical Neurosciences - Design, development, testing, research, supervisor.

-**Tingyee Chang MSc**, University of Oxford, Nuffield Department of Clinical Neurosciences - Test and research.
+**Tingyee Chang MSc**, University of Oxford, Nuffield Department of Clinical Neurosciences - Testing and research.

+**Benjamin Wan**, King's College London, Pharmacology and Therapeutics - Testing.

 **Dr Zameel Cader DPhil**, University of Oxford, Nuffield Department of Clinical Neurosciences - Group lead.